BGCI' s achievements

 BGCI was established in 1987 as a small secretariat under the auspices of the International Union for the Conservation of Nature (IUCN).

-BGCI’s membership and larger network has grown consistently over the years, reaching across every continent, uniting botanic gardens and other organisations, all committed to saving the world’s threatened plants.
+BGCI’s membership and larger network has grown consistently over the years, and now includes more than 500 botanic gardens in 96 countries, on every continent.
+Our aim is to unite botanic gardens and other organisations committed to saving the world’s threatened plants.

 BGCI is now the leading international organisation working to save the world’s imperilled flora.
 Our work helps gardens connect with each other and these links can generate huge, positive change for individuals, gardens and local communities.